 - Glycerin is available as a suppository.

 - Polyethylene glycol formulations (GoLYTELY or MiraLax) do not contain electrolytes.
-These options are typically well tolerated and efficacious.
+These products are typically well tolerated and efficacious.
+They can be used in children older than 1 year and are recommended as the first line of maintenance treatment and for children presenting with fecal impaction.

 Additional Treatments for Adult Patients